McGill-MMA-EnterpriseAnalytics/Fake-News-Detection/README.md

 - **Evaluate performance on unseen news sources** to assess its adaptability.
 - **Incorporate real-time updates** to capture new misinformation trends as they emerge.

-🚀 **In summary, our model serves as a powerful tool in combating misinformation, benefiting both individual users and the broader media ecosystem.** However, ongoing validation with fresh data is essential to maintaining its effectiveness.
+In summary, our model serves as a powerful tool in combating misinformation, benefiting both individual users and the broader media ecosystem.
+However, ongoing validation with fresh data is essential to maintaining its effectiveness.